ugiacoman/personal-website/pages/2016-01-26-notify-yourself/index.md

                                 body: formBody
                                 })
                               .then(function(response) {
-                                return response.text()
+                                return(response.text())
                               }, function(error) {
-                                return 'Couldn\'t reach slack, check if you configured your .env file correctly.'
+                                return('Couldn\'t reach slack, check if you configured your .env file correctly.')
                               })
 return response
+}

+const cors = microCors({ allowMethods: ['GET']}) module.exports = cors(pingSlack)
 ```

-You can now post messages to your Slack by simply hitting our endpoint, i.e. `//localhost:3000/?username=Uli%20bot&text=hiya%20people&emoji=partyparrot`.
+If you run the project locally via `yarn start` you'll be able to post messages to your Slack by simply hitting your
+endpoint, i.e. `//localhost:3000/?username=Uli%20bot&text=hiya%20people&emoji=partyparrot`.
+Make sure you've completed the
+steps listed in the Usage part of the `README.md` before trying to run.

 ### Use Cases

 Now you can embed this request virtually anywhere.
 You can embed this into your personal website so that when anyone visits, it will ping you.
 You can embed this into
 your mobile application to get push notifications whenever a user taps a button.
 The possibilities are endless.
 Make sure you have Slack push notifications enabled on
 your smartphone :)

+#### Bonus: Usage with AMP

+Since AMP doesn't allow you to load just any script, you can use `amp-pixel` to send `GET` requests.
+It is meant for tracking, analytics, etc...

+<amp-pixel src="https://blooming-gorge-88603.herokuapp.com/?username=Uli bot&text=Someone read: notify yourself!&emoji=:partyparrot"></amp-pixel>